kwhitley/itty.industries/src/routes/+page.md

 ## and... itty.industries?

-In October 2022, itty industries, LLC. was formed to encompass & protect the development of these open-source initiatives, as well as begin the development of several free/commercial tools (to be announced shortly) under the "itty" brand.
+In October 2022, itty industries, LLC. was formed to ensure the continuation of these open-source initiatives, as well as begin development on several free/commercial tools (to be announced shortly) under the "itty" brand.
 Additionally, the free-to-use browser extension [Retheme](https://retheme.org) will be brought under the itty umbrella to continue support and development of that as well.

 [Follow me on Twitter](https://twitter.com/kevinrwhitley) for updates!

-~ Kevin W

 <style lang="scss">
   img {